hannahclauson/health-agreements/attack-plan.md

   - update badges on homepage --- should linke to each search by badge
   - navbar styles on badges index page
   - badge row styles on badges index
+  - transition all admin stuff to SOH email
+    - new relic
+    - heroku
+    - DNS
+    - thenounproject
+    - sendgrid
 - Home page copy (## est 1.0 day)
 x  - styles
 x    - hero -- ICV